You ask it, we have it answered!

 Traditional councils, traditional communities and certain tribes.

-Property located outside the Republic of South Africa.
-This is only applicable if the donor: acquired the property before becoming a resident of the Republic; or through inheritance from someone who at the date of his/her death was not resident in the Republic; or by using funds from the sale of the property and replacing it with other properties.
+Property located outside the Republic of South Africa (RSA).
+This is only applicable if the donor acquired the property before becoming a resident of the RSA; through inheritance from someone who at the date of their death was not resident in the RSA; or by using funds from the sale of the property and replacing it with other properties.